subteno-it/openerp-pdi-connector/README.rst

 Installation
 ------------

-The name of this module must be *sale_simulator*, see below the command line to retrieve it
+The name of this module must be *pdi_connector*, see below the command line to retrieve it

 ::